allenporter/k8s-gitops/README.md

   - [calico](https://docs.projectcalico.org/about/about-calico) for cluster internal networking via ansible
   - [haproxy k8s ingress](https://github.com/haproxytech/kubernetes-ingress) for providing `ingress` for the cluster and tls keys via helm

-The cluster has multiple existing helm charts which are manually installed, and are being moved into this repository to automate deployment.

 This repository manages everything else running within the k8s cluster.
 See setup/ flux bootstrap.

+## Motivation

+The cluster has multiple existing helm charts which are manually installed, and are being moved into this repository to automate deployment.
+I was effectively managing per environment kustomization myself via separate helm values files.

 ## Progress